Who Was The First Female Speaker Of The House

 Comprehensive Overview

 Upon arriving in Congress, Pelosi quickly established herself as a formidable legislator and a staunch advocate for progressive causes.
 She served on several key committees, including the Appropriations Committee and the Intelligence Committee, where she gained expertise in budget matters and national security issues.
-Her ability to navigate complex legislative challenges and her unwavering commitment to her constituents earned her the respect of her colleagues on both sides of the aisle.
+Her ability to manage complex legislative challenges and her unwavering commitment to her constituents earned her the respect of her colleagues on both sides of the aisle.

 Trends and Latest Developments